Steedalion/An-eastern-Odyssey/README.md

 This is a 2D prototype project.
 ## Project Description:

-A quick implementation of the tilemap system.
 Uses touch input and 2D navmesh to create an arpg like touch to move system.

+-A quick implementation of the tilemap system.

 ## Screenshots